Here are a few highlights from my life, illustrated with pretty pictures.

 I have a deep, life-long love for chocolate, perhaps a by-product of an overactive metabolism.
 (I don’t fight it.)

-Dance is something I was never comfortable with growing up.
-But after discovering Argentine Tango, I fell in love with partner dancing, took a bunch of classes, and join many tango and fusion social dances.
+Dance is something I didn’t do much of as a young person.
+But after discovering Argentine Tango in 2008, I fell in love with partner dancing, took a bunch of classes, and immersed myself in the tango, blues, and fusion dance scenes.

-Connecting with others around shared passions, spending lots of time outside, working hard in pursuit of meaningful goals, and making the most of our freedoms and privileges—that’s what I think life is all about.
+Connecting with others around shared passions, spending lots of time outside, working hard in pursuit of meaningful goals, and making the most of our freedoms and privileges—that’s what life is all about.